 The Planning Director may determine and publish forms or documents that include information requirements, materials checklist, contact information, and any other information necessary to sufficiently describe the potential application.
-Such Forms may be updated from time to time.

-3. Vesting Rights
+3. Vesting Rights.

 Neither a pre-application meeting, nor any informal meeting, nor any forms, materials, and information submitted for a pre-application or informal meeting, shall be considered a vesting instrument or event, nor shall it vest a permit, application, or any type of approval.